giuseppemag/presentations/hoppinger/2024/hoppinger.CH/website/services/development.md

 ```

 In the above examples, the arrow `->` denotes a relational link in the database.
 Some special tables such as the table `teaches` or the table `enrolled` are _token_ tables that grant access to linked resources.
 Sometimes, token tables represent organisational, rather than physical, concepts, but of course there are other scenarios and ways to interpret them.

+The ability to model security in a uniform, standardized way can greatly simplify implementation by eradicating edge cases and lots of different ad-hoc ways to restrict data access that might be hard to maintain and understand.
+A simpler, uniform model is easier to implement and much easier to inspect, test, and maintain.

 ### Performance (both kinds)
 The frontend needs to be fast.
 Nowadays there is no excuse for slow frontends that do not expose all data so quickly that the user does not ever feel like they are waiting.